ilesanmi-007/sql_query_manager/README.md

 - Restore previous versions when needed
 - Maintain complete audit trail

+## 🎨 Customization

+### Themes
+The application supports both light and dark themes.
+Toggle using the sun/moon icon in the header.

+### Tags
+Create custom tags with:
+- Custom names and descriptions
+- Color coding for visual organization
+- Hierarchical categorization

+### Storage
+All data is stored locally in your browser's localStorage.
+To backup your data:
+1. Use the export feature to download a JSON file
+2. Import the file on any device to restore your queries

+## 🚀 Deployment

+### Vercel (Recommended)
+1. Push your code to GitHub
+2. Connect your repository to [Vercel](https://vercel.com)
+3. Deploy with zero configuration

+### Other Platforms
+The application can be deployed on any platform that supports Next.js:
+- Netlify
+- AWS Amplify
+- Railway
+- Render

 ## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:
 - Code style and standards